Baraka24/requirement-analysis/README.md

 - Obtaining formal sign-off and approval from key stakeholders
 - Ensuring requirements are verifiable, traceable, and measurable
 - Establishing a baseline for change control and version management

+### Types of Requirements

+#### Functional Requirements

+Functional Requirements define what the system must do—the specific behaviors, features, and functions that deliver value to users and support business processes.
+They describe inputs, outputs, data transformations, and user interactions.

+**Examples for Airbnb Booking Management:**

+- **Property Search and Filtering**: Users must be able to search for properties by location, dates, price range, number of guests, and amenities (WiFi, parking, pet-friendly).
+- **Booking Creation**: Guests must be able to select available dates, specify the number of guests, review pricing details, and submit a booking request to the host.
+- **Payment Processing**: The system must securely process payments via credit card, debit card, or digital wallets, and send payment confirmations to both guest and host.
+- **Booking Management**: Hosts must be able to view, accept, decline, or cancel booking requests, and guests must be able to modify or cancel their reservations according to the cancellation policy.
+- **Review and Rating System**: After checkout, guests must be able to leave reviews and ratings for properties, and hosts must be able to respond to reviews and rate guests.
+- **Notification System**: The system must send email and in-app notifications for booking confirmations, cancellations, payment receipts, upcoming check-ins, and review reminders.
+- **Calendar Synchronization**: Hosts must be able to block dates for unavailability and sync their calendar with external booking platforms to prevent double-bookings.

+#### Non-functional Requirements

+Non-functional Requirements define how the system performs its functions—the quality attributes, constraints, and operational characteristics that affect user experience, reliability, and maintainability.
+They cover performance, security, usability, scalability, and compliance.

+**Examples for Airbnb Booking Management:**

+- **Performance**: The property search page must load results within 2 seconds under normal load conditions, and booking confirmation must be processed within 3 seconds.
+- **Scalability**: The system must support up to 100,000 concurrent users during peak booking periods without performance degradation.
+- **Availability**: The booking platform must maintain 99.9% uptime, with planned maintenance windows scheduled during off-peak hours and communicated in advance.
+- **Security**: All payment transactions must be encrypted using TLS 1.3, personal data must comply with GDPR and CCPA regulations, and user authentication must support multi-factor authentication (MFA).
+- **Usability**: The booking workflow must be completable within 5 clicks, the interface must be intuitive for first-time users without requiring training, and the application must be accessible according to WCAG 2.1 Level AA standards.
+- **Reliability**: The system must implement automated data backups every 6 hours, maintain data consistency across distributed databases, and recover from failures within 15 minutes (RTO).
+- **Compatibility**: The platform must be responsive and function correctly across Chrome, Firefox, Safari, and Edge browsers, and provide native mobile applications for iOS and Android devices.
+- **Maintainability**: The codebase must follow established coding standards, include comprehensive unit test coverage (minimum 80%), and support zero-downtime deployments.